Stratified sampling and bootstrapping for approximate Bayesian computation: Efficiency of the averaged likelihood approach

 \section{Efficiency of the averaged likelihood approach}

-In section \ref{sec:averaged-likelihood} we considered averaging two likelihoods obtained via stratification.
-Here we show that the approach is promising in terms of variance reduction, though when used within Metropolis-Hastings it will likely lead to higher rejection rates.
-Here we consider the same data studied in the simple Gaussian case study from section \ref{sec:example-1D-gauss}.
-We compute both $\hat{\hat{\mu}}_\mathrm{strat}$ (which is the same as $\hat{\hat{\mu}}_\mathrm{strat}^{(1)}$, see section \ref{sec:averaged-likelihood}) and $\bar{\mu}_\mathrm{strat}$ at fifty equispaced values taken in the interval $\theta\in [-0.1,0.1]$.
-For each of the fifty considered values of $\theta$, both approximate likelihoods are computed for 1,000 independent repetitions, using $\delta=3\times 10^{-4}$, $R_1=R_2=500$ and the same three strata as considered in section \ref{sec:example-1D-gauss}.
+In section 4.2 of the main paper we considered averaging two likelihoods obtained via stratification.
+Here we show that the approach is promising in terms of variance reduction.
+Here we consider the same data studied in the simple Gaussian case study.
+We compute both $\hat{\hat{\mu}}_\mathrm{strat}$ (which is the same as $\hat{\hat{\mu}}_\mathrm{strat}^{(1)}$, see section 4.2) and $\bar{\mu}_\mathrm{strat}$ at fifty equispaced values taken in the interval $\theta\in [-0.1,0.1]$.
+For each of the fifty considered values of $\theta$, both approximate likelihoods are computed for 1,000 independent repetitions, using $\delta=3\times 10^{-4}$, $R=500$ and the same three strata as considered in the main text.
 Figure \ref{fig:gauss-variances-avglik-nonavglik} gives the variances of the corresponding likelihood approximations obtained over the 1,000 repetitions (recall the ground-truth parameter for the data generating process is $\theta=0$).
 We deduce that in the central values of the space, around 50\% decrease in the variance is obtained when using $\bar{\mu}_\mathrm{strat}$ compared to using $\hat{\hat{\mu}}_\mathrm{strat}$.